 Years ago, I lived in Chicago and worked in public relations, faxing many a media pitch of my clients and following up with journalists via my landline telephone.
 (Maybe it was decades ago?)
 Today, the game has changed quite a bit.

 But television is still around.
-And despite the rise of Instagram stories, Snapchat, and Facebook video, TV as a form of media is alive and well and therefore, knowing how to write a proper media pitch is still important.
+And despite the rise of Instagram stories, Snapchat, and Facebook video, TV as a form of media is alive and well and therefore, knowing how to pitch media is still important.

 Read on for some tips on the nuances of pitching your story, client, company, brand or products to TV producers.

 Create a symbiotic relationship with your producers.
 You should both benefit from working together.
 Get to know the producers you’re pitching, work with their schedule and put yourself in their shoes throughout the pitching process.

 Watch the show before you send a media pitch to a producer.
 Learn the hosts’ personalities, the show format, etc. Check out the host’s or producer’s Twitter handle.
 Find a common thread in the articles and segments they are publishing.
 This will all help you build your media pitch in terms of how to present your expert and ideas.

 Pro Tip: Use what you learned to turn your pitch into a headline.
 Create a catchy and clear name for the segment you’re pitching to grab the producer’s attention.